 Although Merced is generally a very safe area, there is some possibility of crime in most areas of the United States.
-Take the following advice, be careful, and you should not have any trouble.
+Follow this advice to help with your safety.

 - 1. Always keep your room locked, especially at night and whenever you are sleeping.
 (In houses, bedrooms usually don't have locks.
 You should be sure the front door of the house is locked.) - 2.
 When someone knocks on your door, always ask, "Who's there?" before you open the door.
 If your door has a "peephole," use it to look out before opening the door. - 3.
-WOMEN: Be careful about who you invite to your room or apartment.
+Be careful about who you invite to your room or apartment.
 Also be careful when you go to someone else's room or apartment by yourself. - 4.
 Always keep the telephone numbers of the police, campus police, fire department, and hospital next to your telephone, so that you can find them in an emergency.
 Know your address.
-Important phone numbers are listed at the end of this handbook and are also listed in the front of the telephone directory.
+Important phone numbers are listed at the end of this handbook and are also listed in the front of the telephone directory. - 5.
+Make sure you are registered for UCM Alert to receive emergency messages visa text and email. https://emergency.ucmerced.edu/